dev7355608/perfect-vision/README.md

 # Perfect Vision (Foundry VTT Module)

-Darkvision rules for Dungeons & Dragons 5e, Pathfinder 2e, and other systems.
+Darkvision rules for *Dungeons & Dragons 5e*, *Dungeons & Dragons 3.5e*, *Pathfinder 2e*, and other systems.
 The vision rules are also fully customizable!

-Also included are other light-related improvements.
-For example, dim/bright vision doesn't ruin animated lights anymore by making the darker areas of the light brighter.
-Now an animated light looks the same whether or not the token has dim/bright vision.

 ## Features

 ### Global Illumination Light

 A scene with *Global Illumination* is rendered by default in dim light entirely, more precisely each token is given infinite dim vision.
 This setting gives you three choices: *None*, *Dim Light*, and *Bright Light*.
 If set to *Dim (Bright) Light*, the entire scene is illuminated with *dim (bright) light* and, if set to *None*, the scene is illuminated according to the scene's *Darkness Level* only.
+Even if set to *None*, everything in line-of-sight is visible and in color.
 You can set it in the module settings for all scenes as well as for each scene individually.
 You can find the scene-specific setting next to the *Global Illumination* setting in the scene configuration.

 ### Improved GM Vision